raeytype/gurage-font-collection/README.md

 # Gurage Font Collection

-A collectiono of Ethiopic fonts under the Gurage typeface preference as established by Fekede Menuta, which was institutionally approved by the Gurage Zone Administration Council in 2018, and was further refined by Wolkite University in 2019.
+A collection of Ethiopic fonts under the Gurage typeface preference as established by Fekede Menuta, which was institutionally approved by the Gurage Zone Administration Council in 2018, and was further refined by Wolkite University in 2019.